Ava Linda Feliz-Sutter

 Research Interests

-Key Authors, Theorists, and Scholars
+Key Authors, Artists, Thinkers, and Scholars

 “Tú, que me lees, ¿estás seguro de entender mi lenguaje?